 “This absurd godless world is, then, peopled with men who think clearly and have ceased to hope.
 And I have not yet spoken of the most absurd character, who is the creator.”– Albert Camus.
 Absurd Creation.

 Last time we saw that the very special laws of physics that apply to our universe can be interpreted as evidence that neither the universe nor life (including humanity) qualify as absurd.
 Today we will look at the subjective experience of the absurdity of human life through the eyes of Albert Camus.
-In his essays that make up The Myth of Sisyphus, Camus reviews the ancient Greek myth of Sisyphus who was condemned by the Olympian Gods to spend all eternity in fruitless labor rolling a rock up a mountain only to have it roll back down each time he neared the peak.
+In his essays that make up The Myth of Sisyphus, Camus reviews the ancient Greek myth of Sisyphus who was condemned by the Olympian Gods to spend all eternity in fruitless labor rolling a rock up a mountain only to have it roll back down each time he nears the peak.
 Camus uses this myth as an analogy for our individual lives.

 He sees this absurdity at several levels: